Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes

 When we add RSD we get stronger constraints in all bins.
 On the other hand, a SH0ES prior increases the 68\% upper bound on $\beta_5$ to 0.061.
-We also see that CMB data and 3x2pt seem to constrain $\beta$ at a similar level: Planck leads to $\beta\lesssim 0.03$ and 3x2pt to $\beta\lesssim 0.02$ at 68\% C.L. across all redshifts.
-When ACT+SPT is combined with Planck, a larger coupling in the pre-recombination epoch is allowed, with $\beta_3\lesssim 0.07$.
+When we compare the 2 baseline CMB datasets we have employed (namely a Planck+ACT1800+SPT cut versus a Planck650+ACT+SPT cut) we see that they can affect coupling constraints at high redshifts, with the Planck650 cut allowing for larger values of $\beta_7$.
 These constraints are captured in Fig.~\ref{fig:horiz_bestfit_planckcut}, where we can see how constraints on the $\beta$ coefficients and the various cosmological parameters, including $H_0$ and $S_8$, vary with the various datasets we have tested.
-When we compare the 2 baseline CMB datasets we have employed (namely a Planck+ACT1800+SPT cut versus a Planck650+ACT+SPT cut) we see that they can affect coupling constraints at high redshifts, with the Planck650 cut allowing for larger values of $\beta_7$.
 Moreover, a tomographic coupling, which leads to an increase in clustering and a faster decay of cold dark matter as compared to $\Lambda$CDM, leads to generally larger values of $H_0$ and $\sigma_8$ for all datasets, when compared to the $\textit{Planck}$ fiducial $\Lambda$CDM cosmology.